aidenybai/site-mini/src/pages/index.md

 ## Fun

-I like blasting music with my windows down on the highway, chugging fruit tea boba, and [**composing playful haikus**](/haiku) in my free time.
+I like blasting music with my windows down on the highway, chugging fruit tea boba, and [**composing my thoughts**](/thoughts) in my free time.